Everything You Need to Know About Breeze Blocks

 What Breeze Block design options are available?

-We offer blocks with delicate floral patterns, geometric lines and squares.
+We offer different breeze block sizes and patters, such as delicate floral patterns, geometric lines and squares.
 Our blocks all come in a beautiful classic terracotta red.
 Color tones are consistent across the board.
-However, you can paint your blocks whatever color you want!
+However, you can paint your blocks whatever color you want (read more on how to paint breeze blocks here.)

 Where can Terracotta Breeze Blocks be installed?

-You will love how our blocks separate and define space.
-They also protect from the sun and allow for ventilation.
-A block wall can also provide privacy.
+You will love how our blocks separate and define space, making an impressive design.
+They also protect from the sun and allow for ventilation, depending the size of the breeze block your wall is built with.
+A breeze block wall can also provide some privacy when used outdoors.

-A breeze block wall can transform your outdoor spaces.
-However, you can also use a breeze block wall inside to decorate indoor spaces.
-Use it as a focal point in your entry, partition wall, or as a bar face.
+A concrete or clay breeze block wall can transform your outdoor spaces.
+However, you can also use a breeze block wall inside to decorate indoor spaces or separate different rooms.
+One of our favorite design use for breeze block walls is as a focal point in your entry, partition wall, or as a bar face.

-Partition Walls: Inside our outside, create some boundaries.
+• Partition Walls: Inside our outside, concrete breeze blocks walls create some boundaries.

-- Commercial Projects: Add an element of texture and depth to a commercial space.
+• Commercial Projects: Add a modern element of texture and depth to a commercial space.

 Once you find a solid surface, onto the installation.The first thing you should know is you must adhere breeze blocks together.
 You have to use some kind of adhesive between the blocks.
 You cannot dry stack these blocks.